drexed/lite-command/README.md

 | `failure` | **Fault** to stop call execution due to an unsatisfied condition where it blocks proceeding any further. |
 | `error`   | **Fault** to stop call execution due to a thrown `StandardError` based exception. |

+> [!IMPORTANT]
-**NOTE:** faults must be manually set in your domain logic via the available their bang `!` methods, eg:
+> Faults must be manually set in your domain logic via the available their bang `!` methods.

 ```ruby
 class CalculatePower < Lite::Command::Base